canonical/mlflow-operator/docs/tutorial/mlflow.rst

 .. note:: The controller may take a few minutes to deploy.

-The controller is the Juju's agent, running on K8s, which can be used to deploy and control MLflow's components.
+The controller is the Juju agent, running on K8s, which can be used to deploy and control MLflow's components.

 Next, you need to add a model for Kubeflow to the controller.
 Run the following command to add a model named ``kubeflow``: